 Occasionally you may be asked to clear the cache in your web browser when experiencing access problems to library resources.
 This is usually a last resort.

-Before clearing the cache in your browser (which you may be asked to do), in the first instance use Ctrl-F5.
+Before clearing the cache in your browser, in the first instance use Ctrl-F5.
 It forces the browsers to reload all the current page contents from the server.
 It doesn’t refresh login cookies etc, but it ensures if the website changes your browser gets these changes.

 However, if Ctrl-F5 doesn't work as part of the instructions on how to deal with any browser issues you may be having you may be asked to 'clear the cache on your browser'.